1. Types of Signal Sources and Measurement Systems

 6. Solving Noise Problems in Measurement Setups

 Solving noise problems in a measurement setup must first begin with locating the cause of the interference problem.
-Referring back to the block diagram in Figure 1, noise problems could be anything from the transducer to the data acquisition device itself.
+Noise problems could be anything from the transducer to the data acquisition device itself.
 A process of trial and elimination could be used to identify the culprit.

 The data acquisition device itself must first be verified by presenting it with a low-impedance source with no cabling and observing the measurement noise level.
 This can be done easily by short circuiting the high and low signals to the analog input ground with as short a wire as possible, preferably at the I/O connector of the data acquisition device.
 The noise levels observed in this trial will give you an idea of the best case that is possible with the given data acquisition device.
 If the noise levels measured are not reduced from those observed in the full setup (data acquisition device plus cabling plus signal sources), then the measurement system itself is responsible for the observed noise in the measurements.
 If the observed noise in the data acquisition device is not meeting its specifications, one of the other devices in the computer system may be responsible.